hydrusnetwork/hydrus/docs/running_from_source.md

     Then you will need to install Python.
 Get 3.10 or 3.11 [here](https://www.python.org/downloads/windows/).
 During the install process, make sure it has something like 'Add Python to PATH' checked.
 This makes Python available everywhere in Windows.

+    If you want to test it, right-click on any folder and select 'open in terminal' and copy/paste the following:

+    `python --version`
+    `python -m pip --version`
+    `python -m venv --help`

+    If all these lines produce good output (no errors), you are good to go!

 === "Linux"

     You should already have a fairly new python.
-Ideally, you want at least 3.9.
-You can find out what version you have just by opening a new terminal and typing 'python'.
+Ideally, you want at least 3.10.
+You can find out what version you have just by opening a new terminal and typing `python3` or `python`.

+    You are going to need `pip` and `venv`.
+These are often bundled with a python install, but not always with a system python.
+Open a terminal and try these two lines:

+    `python3 -m pip --version`
+    `python3 -m venv --help`

+    If it complains about either, you will need to install them.
+Try this:

+    `sudo apt install python3-pip`
+    `sudo apt install python3-venv`

 === "macOS"

     You should already have a fairly new python.
-Ideally, you want at least 3.9.
-You can find out what version you have just by opening a new terminal and typing 'python'.
+Ideally, you want at least 3.10.
+You can find out what version you have just by opening a new terminal and typing `python3` or `python`.

+    You are going to need `pip` and `venv`.
+These are often bundled with a python install, but not always with a system python.
+Open a terminal and try these two lines:

+    `python3 -m pip --version`
+    `python3 -m venv --help`

+    If it complains about either, you will need to install them.
+You do not want to fight with your system python, so you should investigate `brew install python` to install a separate python just for your username.

-If you are already on newer python, like 3.12+, that's ok--you might need to select the 'advanced' setup later on and choose the '(t)est' options.
-If you are stuck on 3.9, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).
+Hydrus should be fine with Python 3.10-3.13.
+If you are already on a newer python, that may be ok, but select the 'advanced' setup later on and choose the '(t)est' options.
+If you are stuck on something older, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).

 **Then, get the hydrus source.** It is best to get it with Git: make a new folder somewhere, open a terminal in it, and then paste: